Skip to main content

 Temperature

-The pink princess is a tropical plant and prefers to be in rooms on the warmer side.
-However, it can survive anything between 55 and 95 degrees.
-So the average temperature of a home (65 to 75) is ideal for the princess.
+The pink princess is a tropical plant that prefers rooms on the warmer side.
+However, it can survive anything between 55 and 95 degrees Fahrenheit.
+So, the average home temperature (65 to 75 Fahrenheit) is ideal for the princess.

 Toxicity

-It is toxic to cats and dogs and should be put in a room or area of the home where these furry babies can’t reach it.
+It is toxic to cats and dogs, so it should be in a room or area of the home where these furry babies can’t reach it.
 If ingested, the pink princess can irritate the mouth and stomach.

 Additional tips